 - a.
 The program/owner has no history of having operated illegally pursuant to SC Child Care Licensing Laws. - b.
-The program does not have an active Out of Home Abuse and Neglect (OHAN) investigation.
+The program does not have an active Out of Home Abuse and Neglect (OHAN) investigation. - c.
+If a violation occurs during the application/enrollment process or during the on-site assessment review, then the provider must wait an additional six months and re-apply. - d.

-- c.
 The program provides child care services with a variety of activities.
 If the primary purpose of the program is something other than child care, e.g., gymnastics, karate, tutoring, dance, etc., then ABC Quality reserves the right to deny enrollment because Federal Regulations stipulate our funds are for child care services.
 An ABC Quality Assessor may make a visit to your program to determine if the services you provide would meet our requirement. - e.
 The program has an outside play area on-site that is protected from traffic and other hazards.
-Existing programs who utilize on-site play areas, particularly those in strip malls, and who do not have barriers or other methods to protect children from traffic or hazards must provide those items to ensure the safety of children. - f.
+Existing programs who utilize on-site play areas, particularly those in strip malls, and who do not have barriers or other methods to protect children from traffic or hazards must provide those items to ensure the safety of children.

+- f.
 The program has private restroom facilities inside the program, which are not accessible to outside entities.
 Programs that share restroom facilities with another business or are open to the public are not permitted.
 Exception: public schools where the program is housed. - g.
 The program has at least one flushing toilet per every 20 children enrolled. - h.
 The program's School-Age Supervisor/Director is not listed as a Director or School-Age Supervisor at another Licensed/Registered/Exempt program. - 4.2.4 Fire Inspection: